harveyj/aoc/2025/README.md

 Done 12/5/25 in front of our 9-foot tree!

 Difficulty: 3/10 (would be 5/10 if I didn't know this problem from interview prep)

+## Day 6
+Straightforward parser problem.

+Difficulty: 3/10

+Done 12/6/25 in front of our 9-foot tree after the eggnog competition!